paudetseis/academic-kickstart/content/authors/admin/_index.md

 - Faculty
 ---

-**Pascal Audet** is Associate Professor in Geophysics in the Department of Earth Sciences, University of Ottawa.
+**Pascal Audet** is Professor in Geophysics in the Department of Earth Sciences, University of Ottawa.
 He currently holds the *University Research Chair in Solid Earth Geophysics*.
 Prior to this he was a Miller Research Fellow at the University of California, Berkeley.